Saartje87/pbjs-0.6/docs/PB-$.md

 ### isVisible

-Checks whether the element is visible or not
+Returns true if every element in the set is visible, false otherwise.

 ###### Signature
 ```js